Cataracts

 - Do not wear makeup the day of your surgery.

 - Report to the hospital two hours prior to your scheduled surgery time.
-The hospital will tell you the exact time to arrive when they call to remind you the day before surgery.
+The hospital will tell you the exact time to arrive when they call to remind you before surgery.

 - You must have a driver to drive you home after surgery.